mtovmassian/typocase/README.md

 ___

-Lightweight library written in idiomatic Python (no regular expressions) , which translate string into various typography conventions.
+Lightweight, idiomatic and regular expressions free, Python library for translating string into various typography conventions.

 ## How it works